Maesimt/articles/readme.md

   try {
     const drink = bartender.serve(person);

-    person.take(drink);
+    person.takes(drink);
   } catch (e) {
-    person.getsAFine(250);
+    person.isFined(250);
   }
 };
 ```
 #### When it starts to crumble.

-A few months after the initial writing of the `helpAFellowWithoutAGlass` function, one of your coworker was doing some refactoring and accidentally suppress the `try/catch`.
+A few months after the initial writing of the `helpAFellowWithoutAGlass` function, one of your coworker refactors and accidentally suppresses the `try/catch`.
 Now the exception is not handled at all in the codebase and the Typescript compiler is totally fine with it.
 You and your coworker are unaware of the issue because you trust your fellow compiler, mighty Typescript.
-You will encounter the exception at runtime.
-It's only a matter of time and your system is not prepared to handle it.
+The problem is that you will encounter the exception at runtime.
+It's only a matter of time and your system is not prepared to for it.
-A crash is inevitable.
-You will learn about this mistake through your monitoring system in a few week.
+A crash is inevitable and you will be notified down the line that this horrible mistake happened to an important client through your monitoring system (if you've implemented one).

 ## Was there a way to prevent all of this ?